arhamwebexpert/ML/README.md

 This repository contains code for classifying textures (e.g., skin textures) as smooth or rough using Gray-Level Co-Occurrence Matrix (GLCM) features.
 The project includes Jupyter notebooks that extract texture features from images, train a machine learning model, and make predictions on new images.

-## Project Structure

-- **`first.ipynb`**: This notebook contains the initial exploration and feature extraction from images using GLCM.
-It includes steps for loading images, converting them to grayscale, and extracting GLCM features like dissimilarity and correlation.

-- **`pipeline.ipynb`**: This notebook implements a complete machine learning pipeline.
-It includes clustering to generate labels, followed by training a RandomForestClassifier to classify textures as smooth or rough.
-It also covers model evaluation.

-- **`texture_extraction.ipynb`**: This notebook focuses on extracting texture features from images using GLCM and making predictions for new images using the trained model.

 ## How It Works